shanecelis/KeySequences/README.md

 - ~~There is one string created from a string buffer each time an input is created to query against the trie.~~ Is there a way to avoid that allocation?

   Yes.
-I have forked the [rm.Trie](https://github.com/shanecelis/rm.Trie) library and modified a few methods to accept an IEnumerable<char> which string does implement, so it is backward source compatible.
-And I implemented an IEnumerable that caches one IEnumerator to avoid an allocation.
-(I did try using a struct IEnumerator, which avoids any allocation in a `foreach` loop; however, there is a boxing allocation when passed to another method.)
+I have forked the [rm.Trie](https://github.com/shanecelis/rm.Trie) library and modified a few methods to accept an `IEnumerable<char>` which string does implement, so it is backward source compatible.
+And I implemented an `IEnumerable` that caches one `IEnumerator` to avoid an allocation.
+(I did try using a [`struct IEnumerator`](https://hellomister.com/blog/how-to-ienumerable/) that avoids any allocation in a `foreach` loop; however, there is a boxing allocation when passed to another method.)

-  The result of this is that the "1 Demo New InputSystem" no longer allocates on key presses, and only allocates[^1] on accepted key sequences.
+  The result of this is that the "1 Demo New InputSystem" no longer allocates on key presses and only allocates[^1] on accepted key sequences.

   The "0 Demo Legacy InputManager" on the other hand does allocate a string when Unity's `Input.inputString` is called.
 This is somewhat unavoidable due to Unity's API.
 There are more [notes in sample code](Samples~/0 Demo Legacy InputManager/InputManagerExample.cs).
 But one might imagine your game has suffered worse problems than an errant string allocation.
 This issue recommends using the new InputSystem's `Keyboard.current.onTextInput` but doesn't preclude using the old one.
 As a compromise you could use both: Keep your old code and use the new API.